Teacher Cohort Program Coordinator

 Bachelor’s degree in Education or related field.
 Experience performing the duties of this job may substitute for the degree requirement on a year for year basis.

 Demonstrated experience working in or with Education Equity programs.
-Demonstrated experience working with cultural and ethnic minority populations.
+Demonstrated experience working with students of color.
 Experience in project and case management.
 Experience working in post-secondary and secondary education settings desirable.

-Knowledge of educational institutions, bureaucratic structures, and political issues.
+- Educational institutions, bureaucratic structures, and political issues;

 - Program and grant budgets;

 - Effective supervisory practices and techniques;